| The General Idea... For humans, it is relatively easy to distinguish and classify an

 specifically to gather information that will allow our program to recognize an object and to classify it according to

 existing objects already contained in a database of shapes.
+The morph proceeds by deforming (stretching and

 bending) the source polygon (inputted by the user) until it matches